-Title: End of year 15/16 Council Plan Progress Report Purpose: To advise as to the progress of the Council Plan 2015/20.
-Recommendation: That the Cabinet (a) approves the progress made in implementing the Council Plan 2015/20; (b) notes that detailed progress on the Council Plan indicators will be incorporated into the Public Performance Reporting report to Cabinet on the 27 September 2016 and (c) refers the report to the Scrutiny and Petitions Committee for its consideration.
+Title: End of year 15/16 Council Plan Progress Report Purpose: To advise Committee on the progress of the Council Plan 2015/20.
+Recommendation: That Committee agrees to (a) note the progress made in implementing the Council Plan 2015/20; and (b) note that progress on the Council Plan indicators will be incorporated into the Public Performance Reporting report to Cabinet on 27 September 2016 and Scrutiny and Petitions on 19 October 2016.